 Violations of the mandatory North Atlantic right whale speed restrictions can lead to civil administrative penalties being issued against the ship.

 Active speed reduction zones as of 1 April 2019

 There are currently no active speed reduction zones in Canada’s Gulf of St. Lawrence.

-Eight of the ten fixed mandatory speed restriction zones (SMAs) along the US East Coast are active, the only exceptions being the Northeast SMAs “Off Race Point” and “Great South Channel”.
+All the ten fixed mandatory speed restriction zones (SMAs) along the US East Coast are active.

-In addition, NOAA has activated a voluntary speed reduction zone (DMA) 26 nautical miles south of Nantucket, Massachusetts, to protect an aggregation of 19 right whales that were sighted in this area on 17 February 2019.
-The DMA is currently active through 5 March 2019 and mariners are requested to route around this area or transit through it at 10 knots or less.
+In addition, NOAA recently announced that the voluntary speed reduction zone (DMA) 26 nautical miles south of Nantucket, Massachusetts, has been extended to protect an aggregation of 6 right whales that were re-sighted in this area on 28 March 2019.
+The DMA is currently active through 13 April 2019 and mariners are requested to route around this area or transit through it at 10 knots or less.